kdgregory/log4j-aws-appenders/README.md

 * `appender` is the actual appender code.
 * `tests` is a set of integration tests.
 These are in a separate module so that they can be run as desired, rather than as part of every build.

+## Versions

+I follow the standard `MAJOR.MINOR.PATCH` versioning scheme:

+* `MAJOR` will track the Log4J major version number (yes, eventually I'll release a version for Log4J 2.x)
+* `MINOR` will be incremented for each destination, when that destination is minimally available
+* `PATCH` will be incremented as support is extended for a destination, as well as for bugfixes (bugfixes will be backported to the version that introduced that destination)

+The `master` branch is intended to contain released artifacts only (ie, no snapshot builds).
+It may, however, contain commits that aren't strictly releases (eg, documentation updates).

+The source tree contains commits with major version of 0.
+These are "pre-release" versions, and may change in arbitrary ways.
+Please do not use them.

+I do not plan to upload all releases to Maven Central; just the "final" ones for each destination (where "final" may include backports).
+These releases will be tagged with the name `rel-MAJOR.MINOR.PATCH`.

 ## FAQ